-This is admittedly a vast complex issue: to start tentatively from my experiences teaching Medical Humanities in both a medical school and a humanities centre, there is a sharp need for more interwoven engagements, which include Humanities scholars invited to teach electives or modules to medical students.
-While it would be a challenge to find quality scholars/scholarship in the Humanities who are inclined to reflexive engagement with medicine, we can at the least start with the premise that a discipline needs to taught by its practitioners.
-It is also preferable that any health humanities course is optional and not compulsory, that is should be a graded elective with credits.
+This is admittedly a vast complex issue: to start tentatively from my experiences teaching Medical Humanities in both a medical school and a humanities centre, there is firstly a sharp need for more interwoven engagements, which include Humanities scholars invited to teach electives or modules to medical students.
+While it would be a challenge to find quality scholars/scholarship in the Humanities who are inclined to reflexive engagement with medicine, we can at the least start with the premise that a discipline needs to be taught by its practitioners.
+The difficulties of multi/inter/intra disciplinary approaches is that we cannot have set notions about who would teach, what they would teach or the pedagogy they choose, and precisely because Humanities is more accepting of diversity and ambiguity in knowledge bases, this becomes a prejudice against it.
+A recommendation would be to invite reputed serious scholars to teach the subject of their expertise – to not be entirely instrumental in how the course is ‘useful’ or directly ‘relevant’ because the primary assumption should be that an exposure to a quality Humanities class would encourage more critical thinking.
+It would support reading/listening to various health narratives (any conscientious doctor would agree this is key to the profession) and it would offer possibilities of understanding ethics as a broader worldview, not just an informed consent form to be filled in the clinic.
+The specific course that I taught medical students was designed as a survey course – it included modules on various overlaps of humanities and medicine, for instance a) the body as projected by Renaissance painters and the significance of illustration (and description of body) in Vesalius’ canonical book (1543) on anatomy b) the impact of colonization and trade in how illness traveled (cholera and international intrigues around the Suez canal) and how medicine was practiced/developed in the colonies (finding a cure for malaria, or availability of cadavers for dissection) c) the power of metaphors and the role of war imagery in the discourse around cancer d) personal narratives of sexual identities and subjectivities, examples of our inherited gender biases e) a personal narrative of documenting a drug trial that did not practice ethical processes, and so on.
+These are just some examples of interdisciplinary approaches.

+Secondly, it is preferable that any health humanities course is optional and not compulsory, that is should be a graded elective with credits.
 Although this is likely to be controversial and contested, one can argue that it is unlikely that attending 34 hours of mandatory AETCOM modules would conjure ethical doctors.
 Many complex factors go into shaping an individual’s worldview, and forced learning is no learning at all.
 Students learn best when given choices, especially the choice to consolidate and hone their ethical compass.
 Simultaneously, the pedagogy of AETCOM needs more thought – as we all know, it is never entirely about what we teach but how we teach and who teaches.
 Lastly, we need to create more opportunities for medical students in these interdisciplinary forays of medical humanities, in terms of access to projects and forums, collaborations and institutional support, and further applications in praxis.